DecLearn/declearn/docs/devs-guide/benchmarks.md

 | Custom driver on raw declearn APIs | Config is outside `build_benchmark` entirely. | Build the server and clients from `declearn.main` yourself; template: `workload/runner.py` (keep one asyncio loop so the profiler sees one process) |

-Either way the driver is just a Python script, so you profile it by wrapping that script with the chosen profiler: `py-spy record -o out.json --format speedscope -- python driver.py` for CPU/time, or `memray run -o out.bin -- python driver.py` (then `memray flamegraph out.bin`) for memory.
+Either way the driver is just a Python script, so you profile it by wrapping that script with the chosen profiler:
+- `py-spy record -o out.json
+--format speedscope -- python driver.py` for CPU/time

+- `memray run -o
+out.bin -- python driver.py` (then `memray flamegraph out.bin`) for
+memory

 ## Extending the suite